 Make sure that your basic customer data is clean and accurate (yes, this could take a very long time, but start now).
 It’s quite possible to automate data cleansing, either in-house or by turning to business intelligence consulting for custom solutions.
 It is not a once-off exercise, but it should be done on an ongoing basis.

 You want to avoid the situation where you make offers that are not relevant to your customer – it erodes trust, as it indicates that you have no clue with whom you are engaging.
-You also want to get your basic data right before you start enriching it with the additional data you have gathered from social media, in order to build a personalised customer experience.
-Banks in general are struggling to get their data clean: Temenos reports that managing data is one of the bigger challenges in banking globally, closely following customer satisfaction; the two are inextricably interlinked.
+You also want to get your basic data right before you start enriching it with the additional data you have gathered from social media, in order to build a personalized customer experience.
+Banks, in general, are struggling to get their data clean: Temenos reports that managing data is one of the bigger challenges in banking globally, closely following customer satisfaction; the two are inextricably interlinked.

 Keep it Simple and Transparent

 There are many approaches to take in structuring a loyalty initiative, and what offerings would fit best are unique for each bank.
 Some banks run a point-based system, where customers can accumulate points and then exchange them for a catalog of gifts and services.

 Other options include discounts or preferential rates on certain products, based on the customer’s current loyalty to the bank, number of purchased products, value of transactions or some similar assessment.
 Other products offer cashback which is credited immediately.
 This is probably the most easily understandable reward.
 Other options are discounts that are made available by using a product to purchase from a retailer, for instance, cashback or bonus points for filling up at a specific gas station.
 Sometimes the choice can be a little overwhelming, especially when there is a different reward program for banking, credit cards, customer segment, and a few other criteria.